The Hybrid Front

-The Hybrid Front (ハイブリッド・フロント, Haiburiddo Furonto) is a turn-based strategy video game, released in Japan on July 22, 1994 for the Mega Drive.
-A re-release for the Virtual Console was done on May 29, 2007.
+The Hybrid Front (ハイブリッド・フロント, Haiburiddo Furonto) is a turn-based strategy video game, released in Japan on July 22, 1994, for the Mega Drive.
+It was re-released for the Virtual Console on May 29, 2007.

 Story

 The introduction begins with someone logging into a computer, accessing a history archive.
 Then, it shows a revolution that occurred sometime in the 2080s leading into a series of wars and conflict that lead up to the video game's main setting of the 26th century.

 Since the second half of the 21st century, the depletion of fossil fuel resources have helped to deepen the conflict on Earth.
-By the end of the 20th Century, second and third world countries with lesser economic and political standing had turned to corporate support to ensure civil stability, resulting in the passing of Corporate Support Act, allowing for military empowerment by the creation of the private military contracting based Corporate Police Force shortly after.
-Into the 22nd Century, Middle Eastern oil magistrates soon waned in power upon the proliferation of hydrogen energy technologies, and contributed majorly to spurring corporate entities to establish orbital satellite based industries and communities.
+By the end of the 20th century, second and third world countries with lesser economic and political standing had turned to corporate support to ensure civil stability, resulting in the passing of the Corporate Support Act, allowing for military empowerment by the creation of the private military contracting based Corporate Police Force shortly after.
+Into the 22nd century, Middle Eastern oil magistrates soon waned in power upon the proliferation of hydrogen energy technologies, and contributed majorly to spurring corporate entities to establish orbital satellite based industries and communities.
 Things never truly became peaceful even after the world was forced to switch over from using petroleum-based fuel to using hydrogen fuel.
 Global warming continued without any signs of giving up.
 The 22nd century would see humanity slowly recover from the "oil wars" that lasted from the late 20th century to the year 2132.